damooola/stopwatch-app/README.md

 # Stopwatch App with Flutter

-This README provides an overview of a simple stopwatch app built using Flutter.
+This is a simple stopwatch app built using Flutter.
 The app displays the elapsed time in a static text format and allows users to pause, play, and reset the stopwatch.

 ## Features